 While we don’t require you to sign-up in advance for classes (a few exceptions below) we do encourage it as it forces you to keep the commitment.
 We all know at 6 AM we can easily convince ourselves to sleep in or at 6 PM Happy Hour is such a great deal so by making that commitment you are only helping yourself reach your goals.
-We do however require you to sign up for OPEN GYM and the 5:15 AM class.
+We do however require you to sign up for OPEN GYM.
 We must have at least one person signed up for us to guarantee to be open.

 We require that you sign into Wodify when you arrive at the gym and that you sign out when you leave so we can track your progress.
 There is a app you can put on your phone so you can do this just prior to arriving.

 Check your ego at the door.
 Somewhere a high school kid is warming up with your PR.